Lecturize/Laravel-Followers/README.md

 # Laravel Followers

-Build a poly-morph Follower system or simply associate Eloquent models in Laravel 5.
+Build a poly-morph follower system or simply associate Eloquent models in Laravel.

-## Important Notice

-**This package is a work in progress**, please use with care and feel free to report any issues or ideas you may have!

-We've transferred this package to a new owner and therefor updated the namespaces to **Lecturize\Followers**.
-The config file is now `config/lecturize.php`.

 ## Installation